KimmyJay/baekjoon_algo/README.md

-## collection of completed practice problems from
+# collection of completed practice problems from:
-## baekjoon / codingbat/ codewars
+# baekjoon / codingbat/ codewars